danielzhang2001/Clodbot/README.md

 Starting up the bot:

 1) Clone this repository through an IDE of your choice
+2) Go into the .env file and replace the token with the token from the bot you created
+3) Under the Bot settings in the Discord developer app portal, also activate "Message Content Intent"
-2) Run clodbot.py in your IDE
+4) Run clodbot.py in your IDE

 Using the bot: